-The IMF produced a report considering the impact of energy inflation and how governments should ideally craft support.
+The IMF considered the impact of energy inflation and how governments should ideally craft support2.
 It suggested:

 Policies should preserve strong incentives for conserving energy and transitioning from fossil fuels.
 Although the IMF accepted that as a temporary measure price suppression used for a short-lived shock could be acceptable, it advocated preserving price signals for the longer term.
-It suggested measures of income support, rather than energy cost adjustment, or volume-based subsisdies to create incentives for demand reduction.
+It suggested measures of income support, rather than energy cost adjustment, or volume-based subsidies to create incentives for demand reduction.